Environmental Health Risks for Seniors

-Approximately one-fifth of the population in America are seniors.
-Older adults aged 60 and up tend to be more vulnerable to environmental health risks such as poor air quality, contaminated water, and pollution.
+One-fifth of the population in America are seniors.
+Older adults aged 60 and up are more vulnerable to environmental health risks such as poor air quality, contaminated water, and pollution.
 These issues can cause a variety of problems, especially for seniors who are unable to handle them.
-Luckily, these environmental health risks for seniors can be mitigated by taking proper precautions, which will be covered in this article.
+Luckily, these environmental health risks for seniors can be addressed by taking proper precautions, which will be covered in this article.

 What are the Environmental Health Risks for Seniors?